CARTAvis/manual_source/source/analysis_tools.rst

    <img src="_static/carta_fn_statistics_widget.png"
         style="width:100%;height:auto;">

-The statstics table can be exported as a text file with the "export data" button at the bottom-right corner when hovering over the widget.
+The statistics table can be exported as a text file with the "export data" button at the bottom-right corner when hovering over the widget.

 .. note::
    A Stokes dropdown menu, allowing users to set a Stokes value without using the Stokes slider of the animator widget, will be added in a future release.